IBM/cpdctl/README.md

 You can specify the service configuration like this:

 ```
-cpdctl config services set watson_machine_learning --cluster <cluster_name> --url <wml_url> --instance <wml_instance_id>
+cpdctl config service set watson_machine_learning --cluster <cluster_name> --url <wml_url> --instance <wml_instance_id>
 ```

 ### Configuration with file

-`cpdctl` uses the single configuration file that allows to store information about different contexts, where each context can refer to different environment
+`cpdctl` uses a single configuration file that allows to store information about different contexts, where each context can refer to a different environment

-#### Configuration loading rules
+#### Configuration file location

+The location of configuration file is determined in the following way (in the order of precedence):
-1. If the --cpdconfig flag is set, the config file is loaded.
+1. From the `--cpdconfig` flag value (if set).
 For example:

-   `cpdctl --cpdconfig=config.yaml config clusters list` File references on the command line are relative to the current working directory.
+   `cpdctl --cpdconfig=config.yaml config cluster list`

+   When the path is not absolute, it is regarded as relative to the current working directory.
+The command above will load configuration from file `config.yaml` located in the current working directory.
-2. The configuration file can be referenced by `CPDCONFIG` environment variable as well.
+2. From `CPDCONFIG` environment variable (if set).
 For example:
-    `CPDCONFIG=/opt/cpdctl/config.yaml cpdctl config clusters list`
+   `CPDCONFIG=/opt/cpdctl/config.yaml cpdctl config cluster list` The command above will load configuration from absolute path `/opt/cpdctl/config.yaml`
-3. Finally, if none of above is provided, the default configuration file location `$HOME/.cpdctl/config` is used.
+3. Finally the default configuration file location `$HOME/.cpdctl/config` is used.

 ## Available commands
 ```
 $ cpdctl --help
+Cross-product common CLI for CPD and Public Cloud

 Usage:
   cpdctl [command]

 Available Commands:
   config        Manage Configuration
-  assets       Manage Assets
+  asset         Manage Assets
-  projects     Manage Projects
+  project       Manage projects.
-  spaces       Manage Spaces
+  space         Manage Spaces
+  connection    Manage IBM Watson Data Platform Connections service.
+  environment   Manage Environments and Runtimes API.
+  notebook      Manage Notebooks.
+  job           Manage IBM Watson Data Platform Jobs and Scheduling Service.
-  wml          Manage Watson Machine Learning
+  ml            Manage Watson Machine Learning
-  wos          Manage Watson OpenScale
-  environments Manage environments
+  orchestration Manage Orchestration Flows
+  find          Find a resource with CPD Path
   version       Display the tool version
   help          Help about any command

 Flags:
       --context string
       --cpdconfig string
   -h, --help                 help for cpdctl
+      --output-path string
+      --raw-output

 Use "cpdctl [command] --help" for more information about a command.
 ```